Some new cases of Zilber-Pink in $Y(1)^3$: Proving Theorems and

 \subsection{Covering data}

-Consider the situation in Section \ref{sec:ecs} and let $C'$ denote a smooth compactification of $C$.
-After possibly replacing $C'$ with a finite \'etale cover, we may assume that the connected N\'eron model $\cE'_i$ of $\cE_i$ over $C'$ is semiabelian \cite[Prop.~VII.5.4]{SilAEC}.
+Consider the situation in Section \ref{sec:ecs} and let $C$ denote a smooth projective model of $C_0$.
+After possibly replacing $K$ with a finite extension and $C$ with a finite \'etale cover, we may assume that the connected N\'eron model $\cE_i$ of $\cE_{i,0}$ over $C$ is semiabelian \cite[Sec.~7.4, Thm.~1]{BLR90}.